ipfabric/docs/docs/System_Administration/Command_Line_Interface/How_to/jumphost_troubleshooting.md

     If there is no incoming traffic, check **outgoing traffic from the IP Fabric to a jumphost**

-### Check Outgoing Traffic From the IP Fabric To a Jumphost
+### Check Outgoing Traffic from the IP Fabric to a Jumphost

 1. On the IP Fabric instance run tcpdump with parameters: `tcpdump src <IPF_IP> and dst <JUMPHOST_IP>`